 - 6. Did you take the time to savor the beauty around you?

-- Increase Your Odds Of Becoming Your Best Self In The New Year
+- Increase Your Odds Of Becoming A Better Person In The New Year

-1. Did your 2020 goals work out?
-Are you open to more fulfilling ways to grow?
+1. Did your 2021 goals work out?
+Are you open to more fulfilling ways to grow as a person?